Sonny Boy Williamson II: Radio show in West Memphis

 In 1949, Williamson relocated to West Memphis, Arkansas, and lived with Howlin' Wolf.
 (Later, for Checker Records, he did a parody of Howlin' Wolf, entitled "Like Wolf".)
 He started his own KWEM radio show from 1948 to 1950, selling the elixir Hadacol.
-He brought his King Biscuit musician friends to West Memphis—Elmore James, Houston Stackhouse, Arthur "Big Boy" Crudup, Robert Nighthawk and others—to perform on KWEM radio.
-Williamson married Howlin' Wolf's half-sister Mae and he showed Wolf how to play harmonica.
+He brought his King Biscuit musician friends to West Memphis—Elmore James, Houston Stackhouse, Arthur "Big Boy" Crudup, Robert Nighthawk, and others—to perform on KWEM radio.
+Williamson married Howlin' Wolf's half-sister Maggy and he showed Wolf how to play harmonica.

 Recording career

 Williamson's first recording session took place in 1951 for Lillian McMurry of Trumpet Records, based in Jackson, Mississippi.
 It was three years since the death of John Lee Williamson, which for the first time allowed some legitimacy to Miller's carefully worded claim to being "the one and only Sonny Boy Williamson".
 When Trumpet went bankrupt in 1955, Williamson's recording contract was yielded to its creditors, who sold it to Chess Records in Chicago.
 He had begun developing a following in Chicago beginning in 1953, when he appeared there as a member of Elmore James's band.
 During his Chess years he enjoyed his greatest success and acclaim, recording about 70 songs for the Chess subsidiary Checker Records from 1955 to 1964.
 His first LP record was a compilation of previously released singles.
 Titled Down and Out Blues, Checker released the collection in 1959.
 A single, "Boppin' with Sonny" backed with "No Nights by Myself", was released by Ace Records in 1955.

 In 1972, Chess released This Is My Story, a compilation album featuring Williamson's recordings for the label.
 It was later included in Robert Christgau's "basic record library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).